fireproof-storage/fp-website/posts/fireproof-on-hacker-news.md

 date: 2024-12-03T23:34:32.450Z
 author: Meghan Sinnott
 summary: Welcome to all of our new users!
-Here's a little write up about what makes fireproof unique and how you can get involved in this open source project.
+Here's a little write up about what makes Fireproof unique and how you can get involved in this open source project.
 tags:
   - database